csaid/csaid.github.io/_posts/2017-05-08-learning-by-flip-flopping.md

 ), and a [wonderful book](https://www.amazon.com/Undercover-Economist-Strikes-Back-Ruin/dp/1594631409
 ) by [Tim Harford](https://twitter.com/TimHarford).
 ### Twitter's 140 character limit
 I'd like to keep this blog post as value-judgment free as possible, but I'll make a special exception for this one.
-Stage 3 is the correct stage.
+The 140 character limit is no longer a good idea, and Stage 3 is the correct stage.
 <div class="wrapper">
   <img src='/assets/2017_learning_by_flip_flopping/fig_twitter.jpg' width="400" class="inner" style="position:relative">
 </div>